raguay/ModalFileManager/README.md

 This file manager is designed around the same principle as Vim: a state controlled keyboard actions.
 The number of states isn't fixed, but very programmable.
 Therefore, an infinite number of keyboard configurations can be created and used.
 This is the main difference from other file managers.

+This picture shows Modal File Manager in it's default theme.

 ![Modal File Manager - Buffy Theme](https://github.com/raguay/ModalFileManager/blob/main/frontend/Pictures/ModalFileManager2.png)

 A small gif showing Modal File Manager in action.